 you have never been to croydon if you think everywhere can be beautiful lol

-anyways, good luck being a yankee! ta taaWhat does the word "Democratic" mean?
+anyways, good luck being a yankee! ta taaWhat's a champion of democracy?